Emka877/owm-rs/README.md

 # Prerequisites
 * An OWM API key ([Your Dashboard](https://home.openweathermap.org/api_keys))

-# Testing the source code
+# Testing the source code and running examples
 If you want to run tests, create the `test_data` folder at the root of the project.

 Then create `test_data/credentials.ron`: